amferraz/lapdftextClientApp/README.md

-digitalLibraryClientApp
+lapdftextClientApp
 =======================

-The overall Flex application for a digital library system.
+The overall Flex application for a LAPDFText-enabled text-extraction system.